“The journey of a thousand miles starts with a single step" Lau Tzu

 Our journey has been hard work, but also equally fun.
 We are not experts in wellbeing, so we have had to be open to feedback and learn along the way.
 We have learnt that nothing is impossible, we have tried where we can to chase opportunities and get involved and we have always carried a good sense of humour throughout our journey, something which has put us in good stead for when we have been required to stand on stage in front of large crowds to demonstrate how to do the funky chicken.
 We never took ourselves too seriously and have always tried to put fun at the heart of what we do.

 To celebrate the second year of our journey we have redesigned the A-Z to better wellbeing toolkit to bring together all of the latest information, best practice and success stories on wellbeing.
 These can be accessed in one simple and easy click.
-As with the previous toolkit, the unique selling point of the toolkit is that we feature case studies from around the Civil Service and we have created an accessible version.
+As with the previous toolkit, the unique selling point of the toolkit is that we feature case studies from around the Civil Service.
 We have also created a second version of the toolkit in collaboration with the Civil Service Sports Council (CSSC) for members and their teams, which will be launched soon.

 The toolkit includes: